charith1403/chessGame/README.md

 ## Step 1: Initialize a new React Native (TypeScript) project

-npx react-native init ChessApp --template react-native-template-typescript
+npx @react-native-community/cli@latest init chessGame

-cd ChessApp
+cd ChessGame

 ## Step 2: Replace the template’s App.tsx

-Open ChessApp/App.tsx in your editor and overwrite it with the provided code
+Open ChessGame/App.tsx in your editor and overwrite it with the provided code

 ## Step 3: Android setup